Executive agreement: In the United States

+Federal government

 In the United States, executive agreements are binding internationally if they are negotiated and entered into under the president's authority in foreign policy, as commander-in-chief of the armed forces, or from a prior act of Congress.
 For instance, as commander-in-chief, the president negotiates and enters into status of forces agreements (SOFAs), which govern the treatment and disposition of U.S. forces stationed in other nations.
 The president cannot, however, enter unilaterally into executive agreements on matters that are beyond their constitutional authority.
 In such instances, an agreement would need to be in the form of a congressional-executive agreement, or a treaty with Senate advice and consent.

 The U.S. Supreme Court, in United States v.
 Pink (1942), held that international executive agreements validly made have the same legal status as treaties and did not require Senate approval.
 In Reid v.
 Covert (1957), while reaffirming the president’s ability to enter into executive agreements, the court also held that such agreements cannot contradict existing federal law or the Constitution.

-The Case-Zablocki Act of 1972 requires the president to inform the Senate within 60 days of any executive agreement being made.
+The Case–Zablocki Act of 1972 requires the president to inform the Senate within 60 days of any executive agreement being made.
 No restriction was placed on presidential powers to make such agreements.
 The notification requirement enabled Congress to vote to cancel an executive agreement, or to refuse to fund its implementation.